apache/accumulo-website/pages/related-projects.md

 #### Graphulo

-Graphulo is a Java library for Apache Accumulo which delivers server-side sparse matrix math primitives that enable higher-level graph algorithms and analytics.
-[Code](https://github.com/Accla/graphulo).
+[Graphulo](https://github.com/Accla/graphulo) is a Java library for Apache Accumulo which delivers server-side sparse matrix math primitives that enable higher-level graph algorithms and analytics.

 #### Presto